-It is often helpful to right click on the Address Map tab and choose "New Vertical Group" to arrange the windows side-by-side.
+It is often helpful to right-click on the Address Map window and choose New Vertical Group to arrange the windows side-by-side.

-Figure 107: New Vertical Group
+Figure 107: New Vertical Group Command

 Masters

 The Masters section on the left of the Slaves shows the masters grouped by BD cells.
 Each BD cell has a set of master interfaces, represented by vertical columns in the cell.